Guance Log Collection and Analysis Best Practices¶

 ]

-# File path filtering, using glob rules, any file matching any filter condition will not be collected
+# File path filtering, using glob rules, any file that meets any filtering condition will not be collected

 ignore = [""]

-# Data source, if empty, 'default' will be used by default
+# Data source, if empty, 'default' is used by default

 source = ""

-# Add tags, if empty, $source will be used by default
+# Add a tag, if empty, $source is used by default

 service = ""

-# Pipeline script path, if empty, $source.p will be used; if $source.p does not exist, pipeline will not be used
+# Pipeline script path, if empty, $source.p will be used, if $source.p does not exist, no pipeline will be used

 pipeline = "nginx.p"